Build a Shipping Feature in 10 Minutes

 # Shipment delivered.
 Update your order system.

-order_id = event["orderId"]
+order_id = event["order_id"]

-tracking = event["trackingNumber"]
+tracking = event["tracking_number"]

 print(f"Delivered: {tracking} for order {order_id}")